 The 7th meeting of the Sessional Committee of the Scientific Council (ScC-SC7) established an intersessional Working Group on Multiple Systems of Knowledge, including traditional and Indigenous knowledge to consider this topic and provide its recommendations to ScC-SC8.
 This document should be read in conjunction with Document UNEP/CMS/COP15/Doc.28.14, which contains the report of the Working Group and a summary of its recommendations.

-As discussed in Document UNEP/CMS/COP15/Doc.28.14, the Working Group recommended including Indigenous and/or local knowledge known about the species when preparing Concerted Actions.
+As discussed in Document UNEP/CMS/COP15/Doc.28.14, the Working Group recommended including Indigenous and/or local knowledge known about the species when preparing Concerted Actions, where appropriate.
 This proposed amendment to Annex 1 of Resolution 12.28 (Rev.COP14) Concerted Actions is included in the Annex to this document; the text and Annex 2 of the Resolution remain unchanged and are not included in this document.

 Recommended actions